mdavoodi/www/source/blog/2015-04-21-atlas-mindset.html.markdown

 author: Kevin Fishner
 ---

-HashiCorp is the creator of the open source projects [Packer](https://packer.io), [Vagrant](https://www.vagrantup.com), [Terraform](https://terraform.io), [Serf](https://serfdom.io), and [Consul](https://consul.io), as well as the commercial product [Atlas](https://atlas.hashicorp.com).
-At HashiCop, we are committed to building tools that provide visibility into operator workflows and allow for responsible changes to infrastructure.
+HashiCorp is the creator of the open source projects [Packer](https://packer.io/?utm_source=blog&utm_campaign=AtlasMindset), [Vagrant](https://www.vagrantup.com/?utm_source=blog&utm_campaign=AtlasMindset), [Terraform](https://terraform.io/?utm_source=blog&utm_campaign=AtlasMindset), [Serf](https://serfdom.io/?utm_source=blog&utm_campaign=AtlasMindset), and [Consul](https://consul.io/?utm_source=blog&utm_campaign=AtlasMindset), as well as the commercial product [Atlas](https://atlas.hashicorp.com/?utm_source=blog&utm_campaign=AtlasMindset).
+At HashiCorp, we are committed to building tools that provide visibility into operator workflows and allow for responsible changes to infrastructure.
 Our product development is driven by the qualities of the modern datacenter and qualities of responsible infrastructure management.
 This post explains our process.

 READMORE